cicci8ino/cicci8ino.github.io/content/posts/wedding-website.md

 - `cert-manager`, that will manage ingress certificate generation from now on.

 {{< admonition tip "chicken-and-egg" >}}
 There's a nice chicken-and-egg scenario here, as Flux is installed after several objects have been created "manually".
-So how cam Flux reconcile these objects?
+So how can Flux reconcile these objects?
 I would suggest you have a look at the wonderful blog post from my colleague Fabian [HERE](https://blog.kammel.dev/post/k8s_home_lab_2025_01/).
 {{< /admonition >}}

 In the next episode, we are going to take a look at how I've structured my GitOps repository and how I'm deploying the website in the cluster.